Auditing Your Marketing Expenses: Best Practices and Red Flags

 Establishing Audit Procedures and Objectives

 Ideally, you need an end goal in mind before you start the process.
 The tax laws and reporting standards we’ve just discussed are usually a good starting point.
 After all, other than keeping an eye on your spending, one of the primary objectives of a marketing audit is to ensure compliance.
-That means having checks in place to confirm and verify that expenses meet IRS criteria, are appropriately recorded, and are in line with reporting standards.
+You need checks in place to confirm that expenses meet IRS criteria and are appropriately recorded.

-At the same time, you need processes in place to make sure that your team can identify ways to optimize costs and save money.
-During the audit process, you should be assessing how efficient your spending is, and looking for cost-saving areas.
-For instance, data analysis can help you pinpoint high-cost, low-return strategies, highlighting areas where funds could be better allocated or where you could renegotiate vendor contracts.
+At the same time, you need to make sure that your team can identify ways to optimize costs and save money.
+During the audit, assess how efficient your spending is and look for cost-saving areas.
+Data analysis can help you pinpoint high-cost, low-return strategies, highlighting where funds could be better allocated.

 Developing audit procedures and methodologies